What is EarthRanger?

-We have 15 sites using EarthRanger today across Africa, and have detailed some in our quarterly community newsletter.
+We have 30+ EarthRanger sites across Africa and Asia today, and have detailed some in our quarterly community newsletter.
 Please contact firstname.lastname@example.org to get a copy of these newsletters and for an introduction to a protected area (note that an introduction is at the protected area's discretion and cannot be guaranteed).

 How do I get started?